 And yes, you can make up your missed class!
 We offer 2 make-ups within a 10-week session.
-Simply choose another class time that works for you, email Susie at firstname.lastname@example.org, and she will let you know if there is room to make up the class at that time.
+Simply choose another class time that works for you, email us at email@example.com, and we will let you know if there is room to make up the class at that time.
 You may make up babies classes in mixed-age classes.

 A mixed-age environment more closely models a real family and community.
 Although in traditional schools we see homogenous grouping by age, this does not reflect the "real world," where children integrate with people of all ages.
 In a music class, children reach musical milestones at different ages based on aptitude and exposure, so it is not necessary to segregate children by age.
 The curriculum is appropriate for a wide span of ages, and you will find that even we adults find our skills improving within a session!

 Fiddlesticks Music uses the Music Together curricula, which we feel is the best children's music program available.
 First offered to the public in 1987, Music Together has always been a pioneer in the field of early childhood music with truly innovative, high-quality music education and outreach programs that redefine what musical means.
 Music Together is offered in over 40 countries around the world, and there are high standards for being able to teach this program.
 Our teachers at Fiddlesticks Music have Master's degrees in music and are highly knowledgeable in child and music development.
 Music Together is research-based, so we know our stuff and we're good at what we do.
 But we're also down to earth, accessible, and all about having a good time.